luke-morris-27/project1/devlog.md

 # 10-23-2025 8:09 PM
 ## For this session I am resolving all errors from my function and then testing the codes functionality on a large amount of test cases.

-## End-session update 11:00 PM: I believe I have gotten the errors out of my code, many of them stemming from indentation.
+## End of session update 11:00 PM: I believe I have gotten the errors out of my code, many of them stemming from indentation.
 After realizing in my testing that division by zero was not explicitly prohibited, I also added a new function specifically to evaluate division operations, so that I can give division by zero error.
 Tomorrow I will finish all the testing and turn in this project.

+# 10-24-2025 2:31 PM
+## For this session I will finish all my testing and turn in the project.

+## End of session update 6:50 PM: I have finished compiling the code and I have tested thouroughly.
+I did have to readjust the code for runCalc because batch mode was not working properly (it was still displaying the 1: , 2: , etc. before each line).
+I will now turn in the project.